khadas/khadas_docs/source/edge/BuildPackagesInDocker.md

 ```sh
 $ docker run -it -v <package dir>:/home/rk/packages rockchip-arm64 /bin/bash
 ```

+{% note info Tip %}
-*Tip: `package dir` is the full-path of the package that you want to build.*
+`package dir` is the full-path of the package that you want to build.
+{% endnote %}

 Start To Build: